fireship-io/fireship.io/CODE_OF_CONDUCT.md

  * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
  * Inappropriate photography or recording.
  * Inappropriate physical contact.
 You should have someone's consent before touching them.
  * Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+This includes sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
- * Deliberate intimidation, stalking or following (online or in person).
+ * Deliberate intimidation, stalking or following (online or in-person).
  * Advocating for, or encouraging, any of the above behavior.
  * Sustained disruption of community events, including talks and presentations.

 ## 5. Weapons Policy

 No weapons will be allowed at Fireship.Io events, community spaces, or in other spaces covered by the scope of this Code of Conduct.
-Weapons include but are not limited to guns, explosives (including fireworks), and large knives such as those used for hunting or display, as well as any other item used for the purpose of causing injury or harm to others.
+Weapons include but are not limited to guns, explosives (including fireworks), large knives such as those used for hunting or display, as well as any other item used for the purpose of causing injury or harm to others.
 Anyone seen in possession of one of these items will be asked to leave immediately, and will only be allowed to return without the weapon.
 Community members are further expected to comply with all state and local laws on this matter.

 ## 6. Consequences of Unacceptable Behavior